Highlights of GOP compromise bill to overhaul tax code | Taiwan News

-WASHINGTON (AP) — Republicans in Congress are barreling ahead on their sweeping revamp of the nation's tax code, with final votes in the House and Senate on Tuesday.
+WASHINGTON (AP) — Republicans in Congress are pressing the legislative finish line on their sweeping revamp of the nation's tax code, with a final vote in the House set for Wednesday.
 President Donald Trump is aching to sign it before Christmas.

 Highlights of the legislation, which would make about $1.5 trillion in tax cuts: